Yaacov Agam: Career

-He designed and created the winner's trophy for the 1999 Eurovision Song Contest that was held in Jerusalem.
+Agam designed and created the winner's trophy for the 1999 Eurovision Song Contest that was held in Jerusalem.

 In 2009, at age 81, Agam created Peaceful Communication with the World, a monument for the World Games in Kaohsiung, Taiwan.
 It consists of nine 10 m high hexagonal pillars positioned in a rhomboid formation.
-The sides of the pillars are painted in different patterns and hues..
+The sides of the pillars are painted in different patterns and hues.

-One of Agam's more notable creations is the menorah at the corner of Fifth Avenue and 59th Street in New York City, sponsored by the Lubavitch Youth Organization.
+One of Agam's more notable creations is the menorah placed at the corner of Fifth Avenue and 59th Street in New York City during the celebration of the Jewish holiday of Hanukkah, sponsored by the Lubavitch Youth Organization.
 The 32 ft high, gold colored, 4,000 lb steel structure is recognized by the Guinness Book of World Records as the "world's largest Hanukkah menorah".

 In May 2014, Agam's piece Faith- Visual Pray was presented to Pope Francis by El Al Israel Airlines's president, David Maimon.
 The piece included significant symbols of both Jewish and Christian faiths.

 Agam's work commands the highest prices of any Israeli artist.
-In a Sotheby's New York auction in November 2009, when his 4 Themes Contrepoint was sold for $326,500, he said: "This does not amaze me … my prices will go up, in keeping with the history I made in the art world."
+In a Sotheby's New York auction in November 2009, when his 4 Themes Contrepoint was sold for $326,500, he said: "This does not amaze me … my prices will go up, in keeping with the history I made in the art world".

 In 2018, the Yaacov Agam Museum of Art (YAMA) opened in the artist's hometown of Rishon LeZion, Israel.
 Agam told the Jerusalem Post that it is "the only museum in the world that is dedicated to art in motion."